-Universal Marketing Department Shake Up As Inappropriate Conduct Allegations Hit
+Universal Marketing Department Shake Up as Inappropriate Conduct Allegations Hit

-There’s a major shakeup at Universal’s marketing department in the wake of allegations of inappropriate conduct.
-Seth Byers, EVP of creative strategy and research, has been terminated and Josh Goldstine, president of marketing, has been placed on administrative leave.
+There has been a major shakeup at Universal’s marketing department in the wake of allegations of inappropriate conduct involving two of its top executives.
+Following an investigation, Seth Byers, EVP of creative strategy and research, has been fired and Josh Goldstine, president of marketing, has been placed on administrative leave.
+It is unclear if Goldstine will return to his post.

-In a memo to staff, Chairman of Universal Filmed Entertainment Jeff Shell and Chairman of Universal Pictures Donna Langley said the allegations were “credible and indicative of an unacceptable climate.”
+In a memo to staff on Thursday, chairman of Universal Filmed Entertainment Jeff Shell and chairman of Universal Pictures Donna Langley said the allegations they received against the men were “credible and indicative of an unacceptable climate.”
+Neither Shell nor Langley detailed what the allegations against Byers and Goldstine entailed, however.

+The charges surface at an inflection point for the movie industry and are indicative of an emerging “zero tolerance” policy at major studios when it comes to abusive conduct.
+The shift has been a longtime coming, but the changes have been dramatic and far-reaching.
+In October, dozens of women stepped forward to accuse indie mogul Harvey Weinstein of sexual abuse and harassment.
+Since those reports hit a number of high-profile media and entertainment figures have been accused of sexual harassment — Dustin Hoffman, Matt Lauer, Kevin Spacey, Brett Ratner, and Louis C.K. are among those who have been the subject of allegations.
+Many of the incidents that were described dated back decades, but many accusers said they remained silent because they worried about career repercussions.

+Universal said it was going to mandate additional workplace training for members of the motion picture group in light of the marketing department allegations.

 Josh Goldstine, President of Marketing, has been placed on administrative leave while we conduct a thorough investigation.
 These steps are necessary as part of a broader evaluation of the environment in our division.